tamale balls

 New Orleans, LA

-Whenever we have a get together I am asked to bring tamale balls.
-Here in New Orleans hot tamales are a delicacy.
-Tamale balls are very spicy and very delicious cousin to the hot tamale.
-They are a great appetizer but you can also put a few on a roll and sprinkle with shredded cheddar cheese and you have a very spicy sandwich.
+Whenever we have a get together, I am asked to bring tamale balls.
+Here in New Orleans, hot tamales are a delicacy.
+Tamale balls are very spicy and a very delicious cousin to the hot tamale.
+They make a great appetizer, but you can also put a few on a roll and sprinkle with some shredded cheddar cheese for a very spicy, but delicious, sandwich.

 Blue Ribbon Recipe

 What a tasty appetizer!
 These spicy little meatballs are very interesting.
-The balls are full of Mexican spices.
-Added corn mean totally gives them the flavor and texture of tamales.
+Full of Mexican spices, the added corn meal really gives them the flavor and texture of tamales.
 While these meatballs cook, they soak up the flavors of the sauce.
-Serve these alone or on a bun as Stacy suggests.
+Serve them alone or on a bun as Stacy suggests.
 We could see serving these tamale balls with Mexican rice too.

 cook time 1 Hr 30 Min